GetStream/javascript-beginner-guide/setup-guide.md

 - Create channels
 - Send messages to a channel
 - Add members to channels
-- Add users to app
+- Add users to chat app
 - Listen for events

 ## Set Up Environment